|

 our apartment and hunker down in the bomb shelter beneath

+our building.
 It is a tense, heartbreaking time, not to mention cold

 and damp as well.
 Again, everyone is huddled around the one